Case Study:

 User Research & Data Collection:

-The project began with a usability review of the homepage and key subpages it linked to, including the Watershed page.
+The project began with a usability test of the homepage and key subpages it linked to, which included the watershed page.
 I supported this process by taking notes during testing sessions and helped translate user insights into actionable changes.

 The feedback highlighted a consistent theme that users wanted to visually explore what makes up the Chesapeake Bay Watershed.
 In parallel, I conducted technical research to learn how to build the interactive map — using ChatGPT to quickly learn geospatial tools, data formats, and rendering techniques.
 I also audited and reorganized content originally found on a separate “Geology” page to ensure it was better placed within the new watershed context.